U2C9727A4/oorrp/SPECIFICATION.md

 # Retries
 When a message errors out with a invalid CRC error, It must be retried for a minimum of 5 times before the client gives up.
 The failed message must be sent identically.
+If the server response has a invalid CRC, the client must send a response to the response of the server with an invalid CRC error so that the server can retry. (rid must be the same).
+5 times of minimum retries.

 # Transport
 OORRP is Transport-agnostic.
 It only expects a: